 By bringing players in later, we stand less chance of getting it wrong.

-The director of the Real Sociedad academy also sensibly argues concerning the profile of players accepted by the academy: "Of course, there are kids who look good when very young and have the profile to win us youth tournaments, but do they have the profile of a player who will play in our first team?"
+The director of the Real Sociedad academy also sensibly argues, concerning the profile of players accepted by the academy: "Of course, there are kids who look good when very young and have the profile to win us youth tournaments, but do they have the profile of a player who will play in our first team?"

-The conclusion one arrives at is that a young player aged 13 and over can better suit the profile of players the club needs at the professional level.
-Of course, nothing can be guaranteed; nevertheless the risk of error decreases in such a case.
+The conclusion one arrives at is that a young player aged thirteen and over can better suit the profile of players the club needs at the professional level.
+Of course, nothing can be guaranteed; nevertheless, the risk of error decreases in such a case.
 If only because we know much more about the player, about his biological and physical predispositions.

 What does all this mean when it comes to the development of potential in young football players?
 How can the individual potential of children and adolescents be increased?

-Well, first of all one must invest time and understand the individual needs of the youngest players and what exactly they need at their age.
+Well, first one must invest time and understand the individual needs of the youngest players and what exactly they need at their age.
 From the examples described above, it follows that potential will develop better and more evenly outside the academic environment of professional clubs.
 This will also benefit the clubs themselves, as they will be able to recruit adolescents who are older, with more experience and also more fully developed physically.
 The awareness of young players recruited will increase.

-If you are 13-16 years old, you are more aware of what sport you want to choose and in which you see a chance for a professional sports career.
+If you are thirteen to sixteen years old, you are more aware of what sport you want to choose and in which you see a chance for a professional sports career.
 Children also develop their emotional and cognitive potential.
-They play football locally, without losing anything of their childhood (driving to a match, an average of 8-10 hours travelling, in order to play an average of 40 minutes doesn’t make any sense and has absolutely nothing to do with the development of a young person's potential to learn and play football).
+They play football locally, without losing anything of their childhood (driving to a match, an average of eight to ten hours travelling, in order to play an average of forty minutes doesn’t make any sense and has absolutely nothing to do with the development of a young person's potential to learn and play football).

 Locally played games allow them time to meet their peers and enjoy family life, also allowing them to develop other interests and hobbies.
 School and academic results are also important.
 Thus, potential is developed as a child and as a person, and only at the end is there football.
 Children don’t risk losing their identity, and are not perceived, as in the case of early specialization, as merely young footballers and nothing more.